LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  core

    -  Event = Create a custom event to track and log.
-   -  LimitRange = Define default resource requirements for pods.
+   -  LimitRange = Define default resource requirements for Pods.

 -  policy

-   -  PodDisruptionBudget = Define the minimum and maximum amount of pods that should be running during special situations such as eviction.
+   -  PodDisruptionBudget = Define the minimum and maximum amount of Pods that should be running during special situations such as eviction.
-   -  PodSecurityPolicy = Define pod users and permissions.
+   -  PodSecurityPolicy = Define Pod users and permissions.

 -  scheduling.k8s.io

-   -  PriorityClass = Define a custom priority to be used by pods.
+   -  PriorityClass = Define a custom priority to be used by Pods.

 -  settings.k8s.io